ABaker2244/ABaker2244/README.md

 - 🛠️ Currently interning at Air Products, collaborating with their esteemed plant computing team to gain hands-on experience in software development, while my role as Assistant Manager at the Adamstown Pool Snack Bar has fortified my project management prowess, equipping me with a holistic skill set poised for success in the realm of front-end development

 - 🤝 Actively shaping campus tech culture as the President of Kutztown Technology Association.
-Co-founded the first Java User Group at a U.S. university.
+A member of the first Java User Group at a U.S. university.

 Excited to explore internship opportunities, I'm ready to bring my multifaceted skills to a dynamic team.
 Let's connect and explore possibilities together!